Skip to content

 Push mode

-In this mode, Privacera is the source of truth for access control policies.
-The access control policies are defined in the Privacera and then these policies will be pushed to AWS Lake Formation.
-From there, these policies will be enforced for the AWS Lake Formation-supported services, such as Amazon Redshift Spectrum, Amazon EMR, and Amazon Athena.
+In this mode, Privacera serves as the authoritative source for access control policies.
+The access control policies are defined within Privacera and subsequently pushed to AWS Lake Formation.
+Once in AWS Lake Formation, these policies are enforced across supported services, including Amazon Redshift Spectrum, Amazon EMR, and Amazon Athena.

 Push Mode Configuration for AWS Lake Formation Connector

-As shown in the above image, with the Push mode, all the policies are stored and managed by Privacera.
-For the databases that are in Amazon S3 and managed by AWS Glue Catalog, Privacera will push the policies to AWS Lake Formation using Lake Formation APIs.
-AWS Lake Formation will enforce these policies natively.
-Privacera uses its connector architecture to enforce the remaining data sources.
+As illustrated in the image above, in the Push mode, all policies are stored and managed by Privacera.
+For databases that have their metadata stored in Amazon S3 via the AWS Glue Catalog, Privacera will push the policies to AWS Lake Formation using Lake Formation APIs.
+AWS Lake Formation will then enforce these policies natively.
+Privacera utilizes its connector architecture to enforce policies for the remaining data sources.

-Since the same databases and tables defined in AWS Glue could be used by other third party tools–such as Databricks and Trino–it the same policies can be optionally enforced by these tools also.
+Since the same databases and tables defined in AWS Glue could be used by other third party tools such as Databricks and Trino, the same policies can be enforced in these tools also.
 Please note, in this case the capabilities will be limited to the capabilities Privacera supports in Lake Formation.

 Pull mode

-In this mode, the AWS Lake Formation is the source of truth for access control.
-The access control policies are pulled from the Lake Formation at specific time intervals.
-From Privacera, and then these policies get enforced on various data sources defined by the configuration provided.
+In this mode, AWS Lake Formation serves as the authoritative source for access control.
+Access control policies are retrieved from Lake Formation at specified time intervals.
+These policies are then enforced by Privacera on various data sources as defined by the provided configuration.

 Pull Mode Configuration for AWS Lake Formation Connector

-As shown in the above image, with the Pull mode, AWS Lake Formation is the primary store for the dataset in S3 that is managed by Glue Catalog.
-Since AWS Lake Formation is the primary store, administrators will manage these policies directly in the AWS Lake Formation console or through its APIs.
-Since the same databases and tables defined in AWS Glue could be used by other third party tools–such as Databricks and Trino–it is paramount that the same policies are consistently enforced by these tools also.
+As illustrated in the image above, in the Pull mode, AWS Lake Formation functions as the enforcement layer for datasets in S3 that have their metadata stored in the Glue Catalog.
+Since AWS Lake Formation serves as the enforcement layer, administrators will manage these policies directly within the AWS Lake Formation console or through its APIs.
+Given that the same databases and tables defined in AWS Glue may also be utilized by third-party tools such as Databricks and Trino, it is imperative that the same policies are consistently enforced across these platforms as well.

-Privacera has native integrations with most of the other tools that use AWS Glue and it can assist in enforcing these policies.
-This is implemented by pulling the policies and tags from AWS Lake Formation and pushing them to Privacera.
-Once the policies and tags are in Privacera, then Privacera will enforce them in Databricks and/or Trino by applying the same original policies defined in AWS Lake Formation.
+Privacera offers native integrations with most tools that utilize AWS Glue, facilitating the enforcement of access control policies.
+This process is implemented by retrieving policies and tags from AWS Lake Formation and then transferring them to Privacera.
+Once these policies and tags are in Privacera, the platform enforces them in Databricks and/or Trino by applying the same policies defined in AWS Lake Formation.

 Comparison of Pull and Push Mode